-On average, 1,000 people a day—including three children—experience sudden cardiac arrest.
-Project S.A.V.E. was started in 2004 with the mission of promoting and improving prevention of sudden cardiac arrest in children, adolescents and others in Georgia communities.
+On average, 1,000 people a day in the U.S., including some children, experience sudden cardiac arrest.
+The Children's Healthcare of Atlanta Heart Center started Project S.A.V.E.—which stands for Sudden cardiac arrest, Awareness, Vision for prevention, Education—in 2004 with the mission of preventing sudden cardiac arrest in children, teens and young adults in Georgia communities.

 Cardiac arrest can often be prevented through:

-- A comprehensive history and physical exam for student athletes before participation in sports
+- A comprehensive history and physical exam for all children

 - Pediatric cardiac risk assessment for all children by primary care, emergency department and sports medicine providers

 - Awareness of early warning signs and symptoms of pediatric heart conditions by primary care physicians, school nurses, coaches, physical education teachers, parents and others who work with kids

 - Prompt referral to a pediatric cardiac provider for further evaluation when warning signs are present